 Heavy coarse weaves add in another problem because the needle often cannot pierce the fabric exactly where it was programmed.
 The weave can deflect the needle to one side of the fabric thread and that can cause a jaggy edge on the embroidery.

 By choosing a large open curvy design, I’ve worked around the issues of distortion and jaggy edges.
 And by using Inktense pencils with water, I was apply to get the color to flow into the weave crevasses.

 Inktense pencils can be used dry for rich, intense color or washed out with a little water to create a vivid translucent effect.

 I mostly color directly on dry fabric with a dry pencil but you can also lift color off the pencil with a brush and then paint the color onto the fabric.

 Another technique is wet the tip of the pencil which will create a fatter or broader mark than if the tip is dry.
 You can dip the pencil directly into some water or textile medium (avoid over soaking!).

 If the fabric is wet and you move the pencil across it slowly, the mark you get will also be fatter.
 For a thin mark, sharpen the pencil to a point and move quickly.

-The lines can be soften by spreading the Inktense ink around on the fabric with a moistened stiff-haired brush.
+The lines can be softened by spreading the Inktense ink around on the fabric with a moistened stiff-haired brush.
 Depending on how hard you scrub with the brush, more or less of the line will dissolve.